gonzalo-bulnes/simple_token_authentication/README.md

 Please be sure to [review the open issues][open-questions] and contribute with your ideas or code in the issue best suited to the topic.
 Keeping discussions in a single place makes easier to everyone interested in that topic to keep track of the contributions.

+Finally, please note that this project is released with a [Contributor Code of Conduct][coc].
+By participating in this project you agree to abide by its terms.

+  [coc]: ./CODE_OF_CONDUCT.md

 Credits
 -------